Sector Info

 Taxpayer savings

-Independent schools save the state sector £3.5bn per year through parents (who pay taxes to support state education) not taking up state school places.
+Independent schools save the taxpayer £4.4bn per year through parents (who pay taxes to support state education) not taking up state school places.
+The ISC schools' share of that total is £3.8bn.

 Overseas value

-The sector contributes £1 billion annually to education exports, is respected across the world and is attractive to overseas companies re-locating families to the UK.
-The Government’s International education strategy wants to increase number of overseas students – ISC schools attract over 56,000 non-British pupils and are a pipeline to higher education for international pupils.
+The sector contributes £1.05bn annually to education exports, is respected across the world and is attractive to overseas companies re-locating families to the UK.
+The Government’s International education strategy wants to increase number of overseas students – ISC schools attract nearly 62,000 non-British pupils and are a pipeline to higher education for international pupils.

 Partnerships

-85% of ISC member schools already have partnerships with their state counterparts – equating to more than 11,500 partnership projects including supporting pupils with university applications, careers advice and providing teaching in shortage subjects such as Modern Foreign Languages.
+Before COVID, 85% of ISC member schools had partnerships with their state counterparts.
+Almost 8,800 partnership projects were recorded in the calendar year 2022, which include supporting pupils with university applications, careers advice and providing teaching in shortage subjects such as modern foreign languages.

 Bursaries

-Schools currently provide £464m in means tested bursaries and scholarships – a 1.9% increase on last year.
+The ISC Census 2023 shows schools currently provide £483m in means-tested bursaries and scholarships – a 4.1% increase on last year.

 Specialist provision